Flu-iid/blankDB/README.md

 # Handler

-Handler is the part that is responsible for receiving, processing, and responding to user requests.
+Handler is the part that is responsible for receiving, processing, and responding to user requests. and presenting responses and results accoring to structures of view module.

 # Parser